LaPingvino/fractal/README.md

 flatpak run org.gnome.Fractal//beta
 ```

+If you have both the stable and beta versions installed, your system will only show one icon in the
-If you want to run the beta version by default instead of the stable version, use this command:
+apps list and launch the stable version by default.
+If you want to run the beta version by default,
+use this command:

 ```sh
 flatpak make-current org.gnome.Fractal beta